Modern YEAR FIVE

 –Batman: Dark Victory #6 by Jeph Loeb/Tim Sale (2000)

 March 17.
 A bloody gang war has erupted between Penguin and the Falcone mob.
 Batman captures Penguin and delivers him to Gordon, who has just formed an elite squad of cops to deal with the recent escalation of mob violence.
-Officer Julia Lopez is an integral part of this team.
-Mario Falcone, bending the situation to his advantage, executes a coup.
-Using his clean legal reputation to distance himself from his sister Sophia, Mario takes complete control of the Falcone organization and all of its assets, much to the chagrin of Sophia.
+The team is comprised of officers Julia Lopez, Mark O’Connor, Henry Gustavson, Lauren Wilcox, and David King.
+Concurrently, Mario Falcone, bending the volatile situation to his advantage, executes a coup.
+Using his clean legal reputation to distance himself from his sister Sofia, Mario takes complete control of the Falcone organization and all of its assets, much to the chagrin of Sofia.
 Later, Watch Commander Stan Merkel is found hanged by the Hangman outside of the former Dent home.

 –Batman: Dark Victory #7 Part 1 by Jeph Loeb/Tim Sale (2000)